 Well, then perhaps you need to adjust your packages.

-But the overwhelming tendency I’ve seen from helping many entrepreneur productize their services is to make this decision too quickly, after a very limited number of requests.
+But the overwhelming tendency I’ve seen from helping many entrepreneurs productize their services is to make this decision too quickly, after a very limited number of requests.

 So instead of jumping the gun, try this instead: offer to do out-of-bounds work as an hourly upcharge if the customer insists on it.